FH-Campus-Wien-WEB/web24-exercise-4/README.md

 **1.1 In `server.js`.** Add and implement the `GET /search` endpoint.

 Add the new endpoint and include a sanity-check of the incoming request.
-If the request does not include a `query` parameter, reply with a status code **400** (Bad request).
+If the request does not include a `query` parameter, reply with a status code **400 (Bad request)**.

-If the request passes this sanity-check, continue with the endpoint logic.
+If the request passes the sanity-check, continue with the endpoint logic.

-The new endpoint internally queries `omdbapi.com`.
-You will have to register and obtain an API key.
+The endpoint internally queries `omdbapi.com`.
+You will have to register on `omdbapi.com`and obtain an API key.
 Using that key, you can then query the API as described on their [main page](https://www.omdbapi.com/).
-Use either the build in [`http` module](https://nodejs.org/api/http.html) or another HTTP client to your liking.
+Use either the [`http` module](https://nodejs.org/api/http.html) available in Node.js or another HTTP client to your liking.

-**Use the `s` parameter of the API to search for movie titles.**
+**Use the `s` parameter of the OMDb API to search for movie titles.**

-The `GET /search` endpoint finally returns an array with the results obtained from `omdbapi.com`, but the results sent back to the client only include the properties `Title`, `imdbID`, and `Year`.
+The `GET /search` endpoint finally returns an **array** with the results obtained from `omdbapi.com`, but the results sent back to the client only include the properties `Title`, `imdbID`, and `Year`.
 Make sure to convert the the `Year` property to a number before passing it on.

 **1.2.
 In `search.js`.** In this subtask, you make sure that endpoint you added in 1.1. is used by the search form.
 Almost all the functionality is already there.
 But you need to correctly initialize the `searchForm` variable with the `form` HTML element that contains the search input element.
-Then, complete the configuration of the XMLHttpRequest `xhr` to target the `/search` endpoint passing the **query** entered by the user to the endpoint using a *query parameter* named *query*.
+Then, complete the configuration of the XMLHttpRequest `xhr` to target the `GET /search` endpoint passing the **query** entered by the user to the endpoint using a *query parameter* named *query* (that's a lot of queries 😄).

 **1.3.
-In `search.js`.** Again, in `search.js`, once the results are returned from the server (see 1.1), we add then to the DOM.
+In `search.js`.** Again, in `search.js`, once the results are returned from the server (see 1.1), we add them to the DOM.

 You will find a `sectionElement` already initialized in `search.js`.
 Your task is to dynamically add content to this element.

 Two cases need to be considered:

-1. No movies for the user query is found.
+1. No movies for the user query are found.
 In this case add a `p` paragraph element with a corresponding message.
 E.g. for the query **'asdf'**:
     ```html
     <p>No results for your query 'asdf' found.</p>
     ```